bwplotka/my/slides/optimizing-go-for-clouds-go-meetup/PITCHME.md

 Second tip is related to creating slices and maps, so overall arrays.
 This code might be very slow and allocate more than you want.

-Anyone can tell what's wrong?
+Anyone can you tell what's wrong?

 [C] Ok the problem is in this part.
 We append one by one.
 This is not the best, as Go wants to grow underlying arrays for you in small steps.
 So usually it means, it will allocate two items, then you append one more,